 }

-‘s callback will be triggered.
+"Regardless of the reason why hidden_api_blacklist_exemptions is modified, the ContentObserver‘s callback will be triggered.
 The newly written value will be read and, after parsing (mainly based on splitting the string by commas), directly written into the zygote command socket.
 A typical command injection."

 Achieving universal exploitation utilizing socket features